-For a great view of the Northern Corniche, the Gizan Inn Hotel offers a great place to stay.
+For a great view of the Northern Corniche, Gizan Inn Hotel offers a great place to stay.
 Free Wi-Fi and a high-quality TV is in every room, while the on-site restaurants offer a variety of great cuisines from around the world.
-Only ten minutes from the King Abdullah Regional Airport.
+It is located just ten minutes away from the King Abdullah Regional Airport.

 The Weather in Gizan